Captain John S. Young in the cockpit of a production line B-24 Liberator at the Consolidated Vultee Plant at Fort Worth, Texas, in 1945.

 Capt.
 John S. Young was Col. John R. Kane's copilot on the B-24D, 'Hail Columbia' on Operarion Tidal Wave over Ploesti, Romania, August 1,1943.
 Col. Kane and Capt.
 Young successfully bombed their target, White IV, the Astra Romano Oil Refinery, fought their way out of the Ploesti target area, and successfully flew their crippled B-24 back to the British air base at Nicosia, Cyprus, crash landing 'Hail Columbia' at Nicosia.

 Lt.
 John Riley lost his life, as one of the first casualties of "Operation Tidal Wave" on August 1st, 1943, one of the biggest, most important, and most daring air raids of WWII, coming in at tree top level to destroy the Germans' Romanian oil refineries at Ploesti.
 Lt.
-Riley and six of his 93rd Bomb Group, Traveling Circus crewmembers had joined his copilot, Lt.
-Robert Nespor, from the 98th Bomb Group, The Pyramiders, in the B-24, KICKAPOO to replace Capt.
-John Young's Pyramider crew that was reassigned to fly the mission with Col. John Kane in his plane, 'Hail Columbia'.
+Riley and six of his " Traveling Circus" crewmembers had joined his copilot, Lt.
+Robert Nespor, from the 376th Bomb Group in the B-24D, "KICKAPOO", to replace Capt.
+John Young's 98th Bombing Group's "Pyramider" crew that was reassigned to fly the mission with Col. John Kane in his plane, "Hail Columbia".

 Lt.
 Riley and Lt.
-Nespor were briefed to fly the extreme right position on the first wave of bombers attacking the target, White IV.
-But, KICKAPOO's number 4 engine failed on take off.
-After turning out to sea and jettisoning all their bombs, Nespor and Riley were guided back for an emergency landing at the Benghazi airfield.
-However, conflicting aircraft on the runway, forced Nespor to again approach the field from the West.
-On his emergency approach to the runway, his left wing tip hit a concrete pole, and the plane cartwheeled and exploded in flames on impact with the ground, killing both pilots, Lt.
-Robert Nespor and Lt.
+Nespor were briefed to fly the extreme right position on the first wave of bombers attacking their target, White IV.
+But, "KICKAPOO"'s number 4 engine failed on take off.
+After turning out to sea and jettisoning all his bombs, Nespor and Riley were guided back for an emergency landing at the Benghazi airfield.
+However, conflicting aircraft on the runway, forced Nespor to circle and again approach the field from the West.
+On his emergency approach to the runway, Nespor's left wing tip hit a concrete pole.
+The plane cartwheeled and exploded in flames on impact with the ground, killing both pilots, Lt.
+Nespor, Lt.
 John Riley, and all but two of the rest of the replacement crew.

 Lt.
 Russell, one of the two surviving crewmen, briefed the accident Board of Inquiry that Nespor lost two engines on starboard side and then one on the port side just as they were coming in.
 Russel spent 1½ years in the hospital and went through many operations recovering from the burns he had suffered.
 Sgt.
 Garner, the other survivor of the crash, who died in November, 2005 went through numerous plastic surgeries as well.